Global rates of convergence for nonconvex optimization on manifolds: Essentials about manifolds

 By endowing each tangent space with the (restricted) Euclidean metric, we turn $\calM$ into a Riemannian submanifold of the Euclidean space $\Rn$.
 (In general, the metric could be different, and would depend on $x$; to disambiguate, one would write $\inner{\cdot}{\cdot}_x$.)
 An obvious retraction for the sphere (see Definition~\ref{def:retraction}) is to normalize:

 Being an orthogonal projection to the manifold, this is actually a second-order retraction, see Definition~\ref{def:retraction2} and~\citep[Thm.\,22]{absil2012retractions}.

-The Riemannian metric leads to the notion of Riemannian gradient of a real function~$f$ defined in an open set of $\Rn$ containing $\calM$.\footnote{It is not necessary to have $f$ defined outside of $\calM$, but this is often the case in applications and simplifies exposition.} The Riemannian gradient of $f$ at $x$ is the (unique) tangent vector $\grad f(x)$ at $x$ satisfying
+The Riemannian metric leads to the notion of Riemannian gradient of a real function~$f$ defined in an open set of $\Rn$ containing $\calM$.\footnote{$f$ needs not be defined outside of $\calM$, but this is often the case in applications and simplifies exposition.} The Riemannian gradient of $f$ at $x$ is the (unique) tangent vector $\grad f(x)$ at $x$ satisfying

 In this setting, the Riemannian gradient is nothing but the orthogonal projection of the Euclidean (classical) gradient $\nabla f(x)$ to the tangent space.
 Writing $\Proj_x \colon \Rn \to \T_x\calM$ for the orthogonal projector, we have~\cite[eq.~(3.37)]{AMS08}: